Yvonne Cernota

 Yvonne Cernota (19 September 1979 in Halberstadt, East Germany – 12 March 2004) was a German bobsledder who competed from 2000 to 2004 at the position of the brakeswomen.
 She won a bronze medal in the two-woman event at the 2003 FIBT World Championships in Winterberg.

-Cernota was killed in a training accident at the bobsleigh, luge, and skeleton track in Königssee.
-Two weeks before, she had finished fourth with fellow German bobsledder Cathleen Martini at the World Championships on the same track.
-It was the first bobsleigh fatality since 1990 and the 42nd overall since being included in the Winter Olympic program in 1924.
+She was part of Cathleen Martini's bobsled team.
+Their team won the European Championship and finished fourth at the World Championships in Königssee.

+On March 12, 2004, Cernota was piloting a bobsled during a training run on the bobsleigh, luge, and skeleton track in Königssee when, in the lower section of the track, she struck the inner barrier at a sharp angle on a curve and was thrown from the track.
+She sustained severe head injuries in the accident and died en route to the hospital in Berchtesgaden.
+It was the first bobsleigh fatality since 1990 and the 42nd overall in the Winter Olympic program since 1924.
 At the time of her death, Cernota was a student majoring in biochemistry.